Hayabusa Gen III

 TFT LCD Panel with Active Data Display

 One standout new feature is the TFT LCD panel mounted in the centre, between the two main meters.
 It displays either the current SDMS-α systems settings or an Active Data display that shows lean angle (with peak hold function), front and rear brake pressure, rate of forward/reverse acceleration, and the current accelerator position.
 The panel also shows clock, gear position, odometer dual trip meter, ambient temperature, instantaneous fuel consumption, riding range, trip time, and average fuel consumption on and voltmeter displays.
-An ambient light sensor automatically adjusts the instrument cluster’s brightness level based on surrounding conditions, but the rider can also opt to make manual adjustments.

 An additional feature of the LCD panel is a brief animation of the Hayabusa kanji character that plays when the ignition key is turned on.
 This playful presentation is pleasing to the eye and heightens anticipation of the ride to come.
 A second animation featuring the Suzuki logo plays before the display is turned off.